OpenBand/barbacoa-ssl-helpers/README.md

 # Usage

+The most part of functionality interface provides via ordinary functions.
 Some functions require user configuration and preliminary initialization for OpenSSL Libcrypto API.
 Use singleton object _ssl_helpers::context_ if required.
 For example: